lake-wg/edhoc/draft-ietf-lake-traces.md

 * {{sec-trace-2}} - Authentication with static Diffie-Hellman keys identified by short key identifiers labelling CWT Claim Sets (CCSs) {{RFC8392}}.
 The endpoints use NIST P-256 (FIPS PUB 186-4) for both ephemeral-ephemeral and static-ephemeral Diffie-Hellman key exchange.
 This trace also illustrates the cipher suite negotiation, and provides an example of low protocol overhead, with messages sizes of (39, 45, 19) bytes.

-The traces in this draft are valid for version -17 of {{I-D.ietf-lake-edhoc}}.
+The traces in this draft are valid for version -16 and -17 of {{I-D.ietf-lake-edhoc}}.

-Editor's note: update reference to test vectors below:
+Editor's note: Update reference to test vectors below.

-The test vectors for trace 2 can be found at: TBD (For v -15, see https://github.com/lake-wg/edhoc/tree/master/test-vectors-15/ )
+Test vectors for trace 2 can be found at https://github.com/lake-wg/edhoc/tree/master/test-vectors-16/

 # Setup